Horse trading exposed by British beef scandal

 Anne McIntosh, who chairs the parliamentary food and environment committee, called for a temporary import ban on processed and frozen meats from the other 26 EU states.

-"My concern is that consumer confidence will have collapsed across the European Union," McIntosh, from Cameron's Conservative party, told the BBC on Sunday.
+"My concern is that consumer confidence will have collapsed across the European Union," McIntosh, from the Conservative party, told the BBC on Sunday.

 "We seem to be no clearer as to what the source of this contamination is, or whether the supply was ever destined for human consumption.
 Is this a fraud of such a massive scale that it should never have entered the human food chains?"